-Through her work in Atlanta, Karla was introduced to L.A.-based pianist, composer, arranger and educator Ted Howe, producer of her latest recording, “Karla Harris Sings the Dave and Iola Brubeck Songbook.”
+Through her work in Atlanta, Karla was introduced to L.A.-based pianist, composer, arranger and educator Ted Howe, producer of her 2015 recording, “Karla Harris Sings the Dave and Iola Brubeck Songbook.”
 The CD is the first-ever studio recording dedicated exclusively to vocal versions of 11 Dave Brubeck compositions with lyrics written by his wife of 70 years, Iola Brubeck.
-It features Karla with Ted Howe, Tom Kennedy, drummer Dave Weckl and saxophonist Bob Sheppard.
+It features Karla with Ted Howe, bassist Tom Kennedy, drummer Dave Weckl and saxophonist Bob Sheppard.

 The project, released on Summit Records, debuted with a performance at the Sarasota Jazz Festival and has received multiple reviews praising its conceptual approach and execution: “She makes these seldom-heard lyrics come alive.” — Jazz History Online.
 “A work of sheer elegance and distinction.” — Jazz da Gama.
 “The Brubecks would have been pleased.” — Jazziz Magazine.
 Karla’s versions of Brubeck classics such as “Take Five,” “Far More Blue,” and “Trav’lin Blues” are heard on jazz radio across the U.S. and internationally.